 Add chopped mangoes to the mix and you have a recipe for pure bliss.
 Although Alphonso mangoes taste great for this kulfi, you can add any good variety of ripe mangoes for making mango puree.

-Difference between kulfi and ice cream?
+What is the difference between kulfi and ice cream?

 The main difference between ice cream and kulfi is in their base.